 To address the significant congestion problem, the National Surface Transportation Policy and Revenue Study Commission recommended in its Transportation for Tomorrow report that a “distinct program be established to fund projects that reduce congestion in [the] largest metropolitan areas.”
 Additionally, the study found that the capital investment levels required to improve key highway conditions and performance measures through 2055 would average between $185 and $276 billion annually (in 2006 dollars).
 Such investment levels would constitute a significant increase in spending over the annual $68 billion funding level at the time of the report.

-The FAST (Fixing America’s Surface Transportation) Act and its predecessor, MAP-21 (Moving Ahead for Progress in the 21st Century), attempted to address some of these issues by establishing a national policy to improve freight movement in the U.S., The bills included a number of provisions that will identify freight-significant highway bottlenecks, improve the national freight network performance and support investment in freight-related surface transportation projects.
+The FAST (Fixing America’s Surface Transportation) Act and its predecessor, MAP-21 (Moving Ahead for Progress in the 21st Century), attempted to address some of these issues by establishing a national policy to improve freight movement in the U.S., The bills included a number of provisions that identify freight-significant highway bottlenecks, improve the national freight network performance and support investment in freight-related surface transportation projects.

 Public sector action is the key to reducing congestion in support of advancing sustainable practices.
 Identifying areas where freight congestion is most significant in order to prioritize congestion mitigation efforts is an important first step.
 Using this information to perform cost-benefit assessments which take into account fuel savings and efficiency benefits can further help to prioritize these investments.
 And finally, identifying adequate levels of funding to support these investments are all public sector practices that can support sustainability goals.